dexterj/Dice/README.md

 ##1 Triples

-a - Three of a kind of 2 - 6 is an automatically win. b - Three 1's is an automatic loss.
+ - Three of a kind of 2 - 6 is an automatically win.
+ - Three 1's is an automatic loss.

 ##2 Straights

-a - A straight of 1,2,3 is an automatic loss. b - A straight of 4,5,6 is an automatic win.
+ - A straight of 1,2,3 is an automatic loss.
+ - A straight of 4,5,6 is an automatic win.

 ##3 Doubles

  - When doubles are thrown then the number of the third die is your score.

 ##4 Draw

  - If neither player throws a winning combination the game is a draw.

 ###Assumptions:
  - If a player rolls a straight the other player's throw is ignored.
 It is always assumed that Player A throws first, therefore, if both players throw either Triples or Straights Player A's throw is the accepted combination.